zokl/openwrt-homebridge-sac/README.md

 **The button is push by grounding it.
 To activate the opposite logic, it is necessary to set the `active_low` parameter to `1` in the configuration file.**

+**Do not put the battery inside the Somfy module if you use an external power source!!!**

 List of GPIO pins:

 * Black - GND